 Step One: First Impressions

-Rutgers University anthropologist Helen Fisher, says that the human body knows within one second whether someone’s physically attractive or not.
-Here are the body language cues that humans find most attractive:
+Rutgers University anthropologist Helen Fisher says people know within one second whether someone’s physically attractive or not.
+Here are the body language cues that people find most attractive:

 - Availability: Both males and females find people with available body language the most attractive.
 Available body language is smiling, uncrossed arms, uncrossed legs and upward gazing (not looking down at shoes or phones).

 - Fertility: From an evolutionary perspective, humans are tuned into body language cues that signal fertility and youth.
 Luckily, these can be emphasized with body language.
 For men, standing up straight, squaring the shoulders, planting feet slightly more than shoulder width apart and displaying hands all are signs of fertility.
 For a woman, keeping your hair down, tilting your head to expose pheromones and keeping hands and wrists visible to display the soft skin of the wrists are highly attractive for men.

 Once our mind decides we like someone as a potential mate our body automatically begins to change physically to attract the person.
 Our cheeks flush to make us look like we are aroused, our lips swell to look more fertile, and even our pheromones pump to attract the other person.
 We can do a few things to attract a mate from a body language perspective.

 - Lean In: Leaning toward someone is a nonverbal way of telling them you are engaged.
 This works especially well if you are in a group of people and you are interested in one person in the group.
 A way to show them you are interested is by leaning toward them.
 This subconsciously will pull them in your direction.

 - Head Tilting: Head tilting shows interest and engagement.
 If you are speaking with someone, let them know you are present and interested by tilting your head and gazing at them.
 Be sure to not look over their head or around the room, this shows lack of interest and sensitivity.